 Table of Contents

-Despite the use of medications and adherence to treatment plans, there are instances where blood sugar levels remain uncontrolled in individuals with Type 2 diabetes.
-When treatment isn’t effective in achieving the desired blood sugar targets, it’s important to work closely with your doctor to identify the underlying reasons and explore alternative options.
-This may involve assessing medication adherence, addressing lifestyle factors and considering additional or different medications.
+Despite of all the medicines and the treatment plans, there are chances when blood sugar levels remain uncontrolled in individuals with Type 2 diabetes.
+When treatment isn’t effective in achieving the desired blood sugar levels, it’s important to consult your doctor to identify the underlying reasons and explore alternative options.
+This may involve assessing medicines, addressing lifestyle factors and considering additional or different medicines.

-In some cases, insulin therapy may be initiated when oral medications alone are not sufficient to control blood sugar levels.
-Insulin can be administered through injections or insulin pumps and may be used in combination with oral medications to achieve better blood sugar control.
-It’s essential to have open and honest discussions with your doctor about any challenges you may be facing in managing your diabetes and to explore all available options for optimising your treatment plan.
+In some cases, insulin therapy may be given when oral medicines alone are not sufficient to control blood sugar levels.
+Insulin can be administered through injections or insulin pumps and may be used in combination with oral medicines to control blood sugar levels.
+It’s essential to discuss with your doctor about any challenges you may be facing in managing your diabetes and to know all available options for your treatment plan.

 A balanced diet that focuses on portion control, carbohydrate management, and the inclusion of nutrient-dense foods such as vegetables, fruits, whole grains, lean proteins and healthy fats can help regulate blood sugar levels and support weight management.
 Monitoring carbohydrate intake and making informed food choices can assist in preventing sharp fluctuations in blood sugar levels and promote a more stable metabolic response.

-Working with a registered dietitian or certified diabetes educator can provide valuable guidance in developing a balanced and nutritious eating plan tailored to your individual needs.
+Working with a registered dietitian or certified diabetes educator can provide valuable guidance in developing a balanced and nutritious eating plan for your individual needs.

 Regular physical activity and weight management can have a significant impact on blood sugar levels and overall health.
 Engaging in regular physical activity, such as brisk walking, swimming or cycling, can help improve insulin sensitivity and promote better blood sugar management.
 These lifestyle changes, when combined with medication adjustments, can contribute to a more comprehensive approach to diabetes management.

 Regular physical activity helps the body use insulin more effectively and contribute to weight loss or maintenance.
 Engaging in at least 150 minutes of moderate-intensity aerobic activity per week, along with muscle-strengthening activities on two or more days, is recommended for individuals with Type 2 diabetes.
-These lifestyle changes, when combined with effective medication management, form a comprehensive approach in managing Type 2 diabetes.
+These lifestyle changes, when combined with effective medicines, form a complete approach in managing Type 2 diabetes.

 Stress management involve a combination of lifestyle changes and adjustments to stressful conditions to achieve better blood sugar control.